Posts In Category

 Podcast

-The presidency of Bill Clinton was, on the domestic side, “just as damaging to the nation as George W Bush’s was on the foreign policy side.”
-This according to today’s guest Dr. Steven Jonas author and co-author of many books and former insider on the …
+Many remember the Clinton years fondly.
+But the presidency of Bill Clinton was, on the domestic side, “just as damaging to the nation as George W Bush’s was on the foreign policy side.”
+This according to guest Dr. Steven Jonas

 Read More